augzz/Dungeons-of-Akazarn/README.md

 Learned to prioritize tasks, communicate effectively, and deliver a polished product under the guidance of a professor.

 ## Tools Used
+- Unity
-- Unity: Game engine used for development, leveraging its 2D features for gameplay and rendering.
+  Game engine used for development, leveraging its 2D features for gameplay and rendering.
+- C#
-- C#: Primary programming language for scripting game mechanics and interactions.
+  Primary programming language for scripting game mechanics and interactions.
+- Plastic SCM
-- Plastic SCM: Version control system for collaborative code management.
+  Version control system for collaborative code management.
+- Aseprite
-- Aseprite: Tool for creating and editing custom pixel art assets and animations.
+  Tool for creating and editing custom pixel art assets and animations.
+- Visual Studio
-- Visual Studio: IDE for writing and debugging C# code.
+  IDE for writing and debugging C# code.

 ## Acknowledgments
 Special thanks to my three teammates and our professor for their guidance and support throughout the project.
 This capstone experience was a valuable opportunity to apply programming, art, and teamwork skills in a real-world game development context.